kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_parens/catch_x007b_try.md

 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 15, end: 21
 ✖ ',' expected - start: 15, end: 21
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 21, end: 21
-✖ ',' expected - start: 21, end: 21
-✖ The parser expected to find a '}' to match the '{' token here - start: 21, end: 21

 ```